 Evolving Design For Engineering Structures – presentation (July 2024)

-This presentation was given by Professor Andy Tyrrell on behalf of our Alumni, Rahul Dubey at the July 2024 IEEE sponsored World Congress on Computational Intelligence from June 30 – July 5, in Yokohama, Japan Conference
+This presentation was given by Professor Andy Tyrrell on behalf of our Alumni, Rahul Dubey at the July 2024 IEEE sponsored World Congress on Evolutionary Computation, one of three flagship conferences at the IEEE WCCI 2024, from June 30 – July 5, in Yokohama, Japan.

 Theory of Evolutionary Systems Engineering (December 2023)